VelocityMan/Minecraft-Server/README.md

 # SpookNetwork
 > [!IMPORTANT]
-> Follow the step by step to make a Minecraft Server.
+> Follow step by step to make a Minecraft Server or you will mess up.

 ## Step 1: Download Paper,
 ```bash